dotnet/runtime/docs/coding-guidelines/clr-code-guide.md

 ## <a name="2.11"></a>2.11 Using standard headers

 The C and C++ standard headers are available for usage in the CoreCLR code-base.
-However, there are a few restrictions on using the standard-provided APIs for code that will run as part of CoreCLR.
+However, there are restrictions on using the standard-provided APIs for code that will run as part of CoreCLR.

-Code that will only run in other processes, such as createdump or other extraneous tools, do not have many of these restrictions.
+Code that will only run in other processes, such as `createdump` or other extraneous tools, do not have the same set of restrictions.

 ### <a name="2.11.1"></a> 2.11.1 Do not use wchar_t

 The `wchar_t` type is implementation-defined, with Windows and Unix-based platforms using different definitions (2 byte vs 4 byte).
 Use the `WCHAR` alias instead, which is always 2 bytes.
 The CoreCLR PAL provides implementations of a variety of the C standard `wchar_t` APIs with the `WCHAR` type instead.
-These methods, as well as the methods in the CoreCLR minipal and in the repo minipal should be used.
-If a CoreCLR minipal API exists, it should be used instead of the PAL API.
+These methods, as well as the methods in the [CoreCLR minipal](https://github.com/dotnet/runtime/tree/main/src/coreclr/minipal) and in the [repo minipal](https://github.com/dotnet/runtime/tree/main/src/native/minipal) should be used.
+In these minipals, the APIs may use `char16_t` or a locally-defined `CHAR16_T` type.
+In both cases, these types are compatible with the `WCHAR` alias in CoreCLR.
+If a minipal API exists, it should be used instead of the PAL API.

 ### <a name="2.11.2"></a> 2.11.2 Do not use C++ standard exceptions